srevas/srevas.github.io/_posts/notes/2016-5-12-roli-seaboard.markdown

 input works.

 - The model I bought was the [Seaboard RISE 49](https://www.youtube.com/watch?v=cMdNDyW0dos).
 The RISE is a [MIDI](https://en.wikipedia.org/wiki/MIDI) controller that transmits MIDI over USB.
-(It does not have a in-built sound engine.)
+(It does not have an in-built sound engine.)
 One key difference in the way it does that however is, that it transmits multiple channels of MIDI simultaneously.
 (See MPE below.)